-I am a reader in Economics in the Department of Economics at the University of Bristol.
+I am a Professor in Economics in the Department of Economics at the University of Bristol.

 Here are my contact details:

 Priory Road Complex, Bristol BS8 1TU

 My research interests are in labour economics.
 I am interested in both theoretical and empirical aspects of labour market models.
 My recent research focuses on labour reallocation, the public-private pay gap, earnings dynamics and firing taxes.
 My ongoing research is on consumer search frictions and on household labour supply.
 Below is a list of my completed papers and work in progress (some to download here).

 Consumer Search Frictions on the Internet, with Gregory Jolivet, Review of Economic Studies, p.1258-1300, 2019.